-Drainage swales, inlets, structures, and the surface-water management areas will be visually inspected monthly or following storm events.
+Drainage swales, inlets, structures, and the surface-water management areas will be visually inspected in accordance with the site SWPPP.
 The frequency of dry inspections may be modified as appropriate based on progressive experience with the landfill drainage system, however, in no case will inspections be less frequent than quarterly.
-Regardless of the inspection frequency, the system will be inspected following each twenty-five year storm event (i.e., 9 inches of rain in 24 hour period) or greater storm event.
+Regardless of the inspection frequency, the system will be inspected following each 25-year, 24-hour storm event (i.e., 9 inches of rain in 24-hour period) or greater storm event.